Credit Offices Going through Changes, Difficulties

 Your FICO score: As an individual, it determines your “creditworthiness.”
 Your personal score can even sometimes affect getting business credit, in the early days of a start-up.
-And of course, it affects the degree to which your customers can open new accounts, or the degree to which they’re charged to keep using current ones.

 But an intriguing article on the Pymnts.com website asks, “are the days of the FICO score as the be-all, end-all consumer credit scoring standard coming to an end?”